rainbow494/arch-1/doc/en-us/justintvs-live-video-broadcasting-architecture.markdown

     1. Add geographical information.
     2. Lookup a Twice cache key or a MemcacheDB key.
     3. Automatically cache data like the user name without having to touching the application server.
 7. Twice is custom made to fit their needs and environment.
-If starting a new Rails app one engineer thought using <span class="comment"><span style="color: #000000;">Varnish might be a better idea.
+If starting a new Rails app one engineer thought using         Varnish might be a better idea.
-    </span></span>

 8. Web traffic is served out of one datacenter.
 The other datacenters are there to serve video.
 9. They have added monitoring to everything.
 Every click, page view, and action is measured to help improve service.
 Log messages from the front-end, web call, or from an application server are converted to syslog messages and forwarded through syslog-ngto a single log host.
 They scan through the data, load it into MongoDB, and run queries on MongoDB.
 10. Their API is served from the same application servers as the website.
 It uses the same caching engine so scaling the API is accomplished by scaling the website.